DDDas7/ipa-ad-trust-healthcheck/README.md

 ## Setting up the environment

-This section describes the detailed steps to run the script.
+This section describes the detailed steps that are required to run the script.
-You'll need an IPA server up and running and you need to have some basic prerequisite steps performed.
+You will need an IPA server up and running and you need to have some basic prerequisite steps performed.

 ### 1. Prerequisites

-This section describes the detailed steps to run the script.
-You'll need an IPA server up and running and you need to have some basic prerequisite steps performed.

 * [Prerequisites for Installing a Server](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/linux_domain_identity_authentication_and_policy_guide/installing-ipa)